 Ikea Detolf – Glass Habitat

 If you want the biggest hamster cage in the world, then look no further than the IKEA Detolf.
 The Detolf is a glass door furniture cabinet but as luck would have it, makes an excellent home for a hamster or other small rodents.
 German hamster enthusiasts initially discovered this fantastic hack, but it has now become popular across the world where IKEA stores are available.

 Hamster Accessories, Bedding & Toys

-Below are some of our favorite toys, food, and accessories for your hamster friend.
+Below are some of our favourite toys, food, and accessories for your hamster friend.
 It is vital to furnish your hamsters cage with the right toys and accessories to maintain a healthy and happy pet.

 Bedding / Substrate – To Prevent Bad Odors